jmdiegel707/Vex-2023-34-Notebook/README.md

 [September 5](https://github.com/jmdiegel707/Vex-2023-34-Notebook/blob/main/README.md#september-5-2023)
 #### About the Team

-- __About Isaac:__ I am a sophmore in highschool.
+- __Isaac:__ I am a sophmore in highschool.
 I play tennis on the Caledonia Varsity team.
 I also do marching band where I play the Bari Saxophone.
 I like to do cybersecurity related things as a hobby along with playing video games.
-- __About James:__ I am also a sophmore at Caledonia.
+- __James:__ I am also a sophmore at Caledonia.
 I'm on JV Tennis, Sypmphony Orchestra, and Vex Robotics!
 Originally in sixth grade, I joined robotics, introducing me to coding and putting me on my path to study software design past high school.

 #### August 30, 2023
 First Practice